 Board basecamp login

 Sonya Anderson has worked domestically and internationally to increase educational opportunity for under-served populations.
 She has designed and led programs to advance girls’ education in Africa; led federal policy and advocacy efforts to support early childhood education for at-risk youth in the United States; and worked throughout the non-profit and philanthropic sectors to provide funding and other resources to support strong schools, families, and communities.
-Sonya’s professional experiences include serving as the Senior Vice President for Programs at Crown Family Philanthropies, the Vice-President for National Affairs at the Ounce of Prevention Fund, and as the Education Program Director at the Oprah Winfrey Foundations.
-Sonya holds an undergraduate degree from Yale University, a masters degree from the University of Ghana, and a doctorate from Harvard University.
+Anderson’s professional experiences include serving as the Senior Vice President for Programs at Crown Family Philanthropies, the Vice-President for National Affairs at the Ounce of Prevention Fund, and as the Education Program Director at the Oprah Winfrey Foundations.
+She holds an undergraduate degree from Yale University, a masters degree from the University of Ghana, and a doctorate from Harvard University.

 Leah Missbach Day